YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you look closely enough at almost any head of hair under strong light, from the wrong angle, with the hair flattened, parted, or slightly wet, you may see some scalp.
 That is not unique to transplanted hair.
 It can happen even in men who have never had a hair transplant in their lives.

-So the mere existence of scalp show-through does not prove a bad result.
+So the mere existence of scalp show through does not prove a bad result.

-This is where many patients become too severe in their judgment.
+At this point, many patients become too severe in their judgment.
 They begin studying hair as if it were a flat material meant to hide the scalp perfectly from every angle.
 Hair does not behave that way.
 It reacts to light, angle, length, moisture, texture, and styling.

-They hear a number and assume that number alone will decide how full the final result will look.
+Many patients think density is only about graft numbers, and they assume that number alone will decide how full the final result will look.
+In reality, what the eye reads is much more complex than that.

-And there is also the illusion of density, which is shaped by characteristics that can make the same number of hairs look either fuller or lighter.
+There is true density, which is the actual amount of hair present in a certain area.
+There is visual density, which is how full that area appears in real life.
+There is also the illusion of density, which is shaped by characteristics that can make the same number of hairs look either fuller or lighter.

 That distinction matters enormously.